 The personal tragedies behind its use reach far and wide.
 Heroin rehab exists to help you or your loved one overcome this powerful and life-threatening condition

-The user’s body becomes accustomed to the drug’s presence in the blood and powerful withdraw symptoms develop often only several hours after the drug was last consumed.
+The user’s body becomes accustomed to the drug’s presence in the blood and powerful withdrawal symptoms develop often only several hours after the drug was last consumed.

-However with the right rehabilitation programme recovery is not an impossible goal even for long term heroin addicts.
+With the right rehabilitation programme, recovery is not an impossible goal even for long term heroin addicts.
 The heroin rehab programme we offer at our centres tackles the associated psychological and physical aspects of heroin addiction.

-This twin approach is vital for long term heroin addiction recovery.
+This approach is vital for long term heroin addiction recovery.

 Withdrawal symptoms associated with heroin detoxification linger for around fifteen days.
 This can be compared less favourably to alcohol withdrawal symptoms which typically last for around six days.

-Around the ninth day of detoxification withdrawal symptoms typically begin to decline.
+Around the ninth day into your heroin detoxification, heroin withdrawal symptoms typically begin to decline.
 A ‘rapid detox programme’ is not advisable given the prolonged nature of heroin withdrawal symptoms.